Keto Sourdough MasterClass™ — Technique

 Dusting

-If you’re strategically counting carbs because you’re on a low carb diet, use the wheat flour very sparingly.
-Remember that wheat flour contains approximately 70-75% carbohydrates by weight.
-Even a light dusting adds some carbs to your otherwise low-carb bread.
+If you’re strategically counting carbs, use the wheat flour very sparingly.
+Remember that wheat flour contains approximately 70–75% carbohydrates by weight.
+Even a light dusting adds some carbs to your otherwise flexible keto bread.
 You might consider:

 - Using the absolute minimum amount needed for scoring